Bharathi-A-7/Hidden-Markov-Models-POS-Tagger/README.md

 Future Improvements / Work in Progress :

-1. Deploying the model on a cloud platform(Heroku)
+1. Deploying the model on a cloud platform(Eg : Heroku , Docker)
 2. Training on an even larger dataset